Guidance & Resources for Admins

 As can sometimes happen in a group of any kind, you may encounter the odd hiccup, or someone behaving in a way that you're not comfortable with.
 Should such an issue arise you can often get help and support from your fellow admins in the Top Tits Facebook Group.
 Try not to take anything personally, take a deep breath and see if you can see it from their point of view.

 You are not alone, as well as your Top Tits group you have us here at HQ, please get in touch with us if you feel that a situation is escalating so we can support and advise you.
-If you do feel the need to remove or block a member you must contact us first, (you can put them on post approval whilst you contact us) we will not necessarily override your preferences, but there are processes that we must follow in line with our inclusivity values.
+If you do feel the need to remove or block a member you must contact us first, (you can put them on post approval whilst you contact us) there are processes that we must follow in line with our inclusivity values.
 If you don’t contact us before removing someone so that we can document the situation we may have to override the decision.

 Please do not ever block a member of the HQ team!
 This will result in you being temporarily removed as an admin.
 When you block people your profile becomes unavailable and appears as if you have closed your account.
 Disagreements do happen and we hope that with communication these can be easily resolved, however if for any reason you have an issue with anyone in our team please contact email@example.com or firstname.lastname@example.org so we can resolve any issues.